 Enterprises need to get wise to this dilemma if they hope to attract the kind of IT people required these days to leverage technology, said analyst Marc Cecere.
 "The company needs to recognize that hiring IT people is a specialty that requires HR people dedicated to IT," said Cecere, principal analyst serving CIOs at Cambridge, Mass.-based Forrester Research Inc., and an expert in the design of IT organizations.
 His one caution?
 "They shouldn't report within IT, as this removes a key outlet for IT [staff] who have complaints against their bosses."

-Let us know what you think about the story; email Linda Tucci, Senior News Writer.
+Let us know what you think about the story; email Linda Tucci, executive editor.
 Karen Goulart contributed to this story.